ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 These graphs were created with the [cactus-pangenome.sh script](https://github.com/glennhickey/pg-stuff/blob/c87b9236a20272b127ea2fadffc5428c5bf15c0e/cactus-pangenome.sh) using Cactus commit [6cd9a42cdf40ad61843664ed82c9d5bc26445570](https://github.com/ComparativeGenomicsToolkit/cactus/commit/6cd9a42cdf40ad61843664ed82c9d5bc26445570).
 The seqfile input was constructed as above, except chrY was only added to CHM13 for the CHM13-based graph (and chrEBV was never added).
 Instead, a decoy graph consisting of chrEBV and all the hs38d1 contigs was added to both graphs in the `cactus-graphmap-join` step.

-The other main differences between this pipeline and v1.1 are
+The other main differences between this pipeline and ${VERSION} are
 * Input fasta files were softmasked with dna-brnn regions `>100kb`
 * After mapping to the graph, minimizer gaps `>100kb` were masked using a second call to `cactus-preprocess`
 * The two sets of masked regions were merged together and clipped out the input sequences.